GenAIwithMS/-Expense-tracker-MCP/README.md

 - Database file is created in the project directory
 - Suitable for personal financial tracking

+---

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+---

 ## License

 This project is open source and available under the MIT License.

+---

 ## Acknowledgments

-Built with [FastMCP](https://github.com/jlowin/fastmcp) - A Python framework for building MCP servers.
+Built with FastMCP - A Python framework for building MCP servers.

+---

 ## Support

 For issues, questions, or suggestions, please open an issue on GitHub.

----

-**Note**: This MCP server is designed for personal use.
+> **Note:** This MCP server is designed for personal use.
 Always keep backups of your `expenses.db` file to prevent data loss.